abbyli437/TwitterClone/twitter/README.md

 Describe any challenges encountered while building the app.

 - figuring out how to tell if the destinataion view controller from the home timeline was the compose tweet controller or the details view controller.
 Took advantage of isKindOfClass method.
+- like button- I realized that a tweet can only be liked once so I get a 403 forbidden error if I try to like a tweet again.
+Workaround was to reflect the change in the home timeline and have a bool property detailing if a tweet has already been liked in TweetCell.
+The first fix gives the user a visual reminder and the 2nd fix prevents the user from sending another Post to like the tweet in the backend.

 ## Credits